Jayesh-P006/EDU-AI/README.md

-# HireSpec — AI-Powered Recruitment & Interview Platform
+# EDU-AI — AI-Powered Recruitment & Interview Platform

 > A full-stack intelligent hiring platform built for **IIT Gandhinagar** that automates the entire recruitment pipeline — from job posting and ATS screening to AI-driven interviews, live quizzes, coding contests, and proctored assessments.